chandrunarayan/idmd/lessons/minilesson/codesolutions.md

 }

 function drawSticks2() {
-  // CAN YOU DRAW ANOTHER SET OF LINES FROM BOTTOM TO TOP?
+  // ***CAN YOU DRAW ANOTHER SET OF LINES
-  // OR FROM LEFT TO RIGHT ??
+  // FROM BOTTOM TO TOP?
+OR FROM LEFT TO RIGHT ??
   // YOU WILL NEED COPY CONTENTS OF drawSticks1() FUNCTION
   // BETWEEN OUTER BRACKETS BELOW AND MODIFY JUST
-  // THE "line" COMMAND!
+  // THE "line" FUNCTION CALL BELOW!

-    // set the thickness of the line. strokeWeight(5);
+  // set the thickness of the line.
-    // set the color using input parameters:
-    // shades of red, green, blue, transparency in order
+    strokeWeight(10);
-    // random(255) gives a random number 0 to 255 for each color
+  // set a random color for the line
-    stroke(random(255), random(255), random(255), 100);
+    stroke(randomColor());

     // draw the line using input parameters:
     // 2 pairs of points: x1, y1, x2, y2